SamErde/PowerShell/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 <!-- badges-end -->

-# PowerShell
-General resources for PowerShell profile, prompt, and Visual Studio Code.
+My collection of PowerShell scripts, functions, snippets, prompts, and resources for Visual Studio Code.
+PRs are welcomed!

-> [!NOTE]
-> PRs are welcomed!

 > [!IMPORTANT]
 > The code in this repository is shared as-is with no guarantee of any kind.